kali-mx/ctf-writeups/README.md

 RELRO           STACK CANARY      NX            PIE             RPATH      RUNPATH	Symbols		FORTIFY	Fortified	Fortifiable	FILE
 Full RELRO      No canary found   NX enabled    No PIE          No RPATH   RW-RUNPATH   77) Symbols	  No	0		2	sp_going_deeper
 ```

+`checksec` tells us a lot about the binary, especially security settings.
+No canary means buffer overflow likely possible and no PIE hints at a vulnerable binary.
+PIE binarys (Position Independent Executable) are loaded into random locations within virtual memory each time the application is executed.
+This makes Return Oriented Programming (ROP) attacks much more difficult to execute reliably.

 Let's run the program.
 Inputing a string of A's reveals it is vuln to a buffer overflow.
 Note the segmentation fault at the end: